minhtran241/arxiv-citation-network/README.md

 -   This analysis is that the Neo4j graph is not large enough to fully represent all 4,000 papers, which means the results may not be entirely accurate.
 -   The analysis is based solely on the data present in the graph database, which may not provide a comprehensive view of the citation network.
--   The data is limited to ArXiv papers, which may not represent the entire field of research in the scientific community.
+-   The data is limited to arXiv papers, which may not represent the entire field of research in the scientific community.
 -   The dataset is released in April 2019, which may not include the most recent papers and citations.
 -   We just generate a subset of the data to analyze the network due to the limitation of the computer's memory and processing power.
 This may lead to inaccurate results.